Digital Transformation

 The industry's survival depends on overcoming the technological debt that prevents efficient service, fraud detection, and long-term fiscal planning.

-Digital Transformation is not merely an option but an existential necessity for furniture manufacturing, particularly to overcome profound systemic fragmentation and operational opacity.
+Digital Transformation is not merely an option but a critical necessity for the life insurance industry to remain competitive and relevant.

 Manufacturing complexity, long supply chains, and emerging EV regulatory scrutiny make digital integration essential for compliance and cost control.